 Speaking of which…

-Additional Gear for Twitch Streaming
+4. Use Additional Gear for Twitch Streaming

+Non-verbal communication is equally as important as verbal.
 A picture is (sometimes) worth a thousand words.

 QUICK OVERVIEW: Best Webcams

-Cause, that’s the ultimate goal, right?
+That’s the ultimate goal, right?

 - Blue Snowball